Learn more about male breast reduction surgery today.

 Common Causes of Man Boobs or Gynecomastia

 Breast tissues and nipples in men of all ages may become puffy-looking or protruding due to a number of varying factors.
 But enlarged, puffy breasts may occur more frequently at different times of life.
-This is the condition known as Gynecomastia, Male Breasts or ‘Man Boobs’
+This is the condition known as either Gynecomastia, Male Breasts or ‘Man Boobs’

 Who is likely to develop Man Boobs or Gynecomastia?